equinor/fmu-tools/docs/qcproperties.rst

 **Example in RMS (discrete properties):**

 Example extracting statistics for a discrete facies parameter for each region.
-The facies parameter are weighted on a Total_Bulk parameter.
+The facies parameter are weighted on a Total_bulk parameter.

 The result is written out to csv.